Ukraine launches verification procedure of Starlink terminals

 The forum is also taking place amid leadership changes at the WEF following the departure of its founder Klaus Schwab as chair in April.
 The Geneva-based organisation said an internal investigation launched after a whistleblower complaint found no evidence of material wrongdoing.
 BlackRock CEO Larry Fink and Roche vice-chair Andre Hoffmann were appointed interim co-chairs.

-The WEF said more than 3,000 participants from over 130 countries are expected to attend, including 64 heads of state and government, particularly from emerging economies.
+The WEF said more than 3,000 participants from more than 130 countries are expected to attend, including 64 heads of state and government, particularly from emerging economies.

 Discussions are expected to cover a wide range of issues, including artificial intelligence, global security, energy policy and the future of international cooperation.
 The meeting follows one of Switzerland’s deadliest modern tragedies, a fire at a ski resort bar that killed 40 people.